 Causes of Trapped Nerves

-Trapped nerves are caused by surrounding tissues pressing against the nerve causing irritation.
+Trapped nerves can be caused by surrounding tissues pressing against the nerve causing irritation or compression.
 All of the below tissues can contribute towards the issue:

 - Inflammation arising due to an injury